-2. Email submission via the SAO Assignment email (e-submission)
+2. Email submission to the SAO Assignments address (e-submission)

-For those instructors who do not use myCourses, students will be asked to submit the assignments to saoassignments [dot] law [at] mcgill [dot] ca and to copy (cc) the instructor.
-The Course title and instructor name must be identified in the subject line.
+Where instructors do not use myCourses, students will submit assignments as an email attachment (no download links from any cloud-based service) to saoassignments.law [at] mcgill.ca with a copy (cc) the instructor.
+The Course title and instructor name must be written in the subject line.

 Students must use their McGill email address only.

 Please note the following instructions for e-submission:

 - Save file as follows: “[title of course] Fall 2019” (use the standard cover page for written work)

 - The subject line must state the course instructor’s name and course title.

 - Follow the instructor’s instructions regarding format (Word or PDF) and Student Identifier.